MrDongdongLin/Learn-Go/README.md

   ```go
   err = yaml.Unmarshal(conf, &c)
   ```

-where `c` is a struct object that defined by us, according to the format of yaml data.
-Suppose the yaml data is
+where `c` is a struct object that defined according to the format of yaml data by us.
+Suppose yaml data is
 ```
 person:
   name: 'Flower'